SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### authoritarian military rule took over japan and had conquered Chinese Manchuria w/o civilian government backing by 1931

 ### many parties and ideas, generally anti-western

+### in May 1932, army officers murdered the prime minister. they also put down another coup attempt in 1936, but generally prime ministers became increasingly militaristic